 The Honors Program provides an alternate route for completing basic required courses.
-Honors classes satisfy general distribution requirements for the various units on campus.
+Honors classes satisfy Dearborn Discovery Core requirements for the various units on campus.
 If a student leaves the program, the classes easily translate into a normal college program with no loss of time or credit.
 Honors courses are demanding, yet the atmosphere is supportive and honors students generally maintain the same GPA in the program as they would taking ordinary courses.

 There are no special charges or fees for participation in the program.